 Symptoms of Migraine

-Signs and symptoms of a migraine can start a quite a while before the headache, just before the headache begins, during the headache, and after the headache has abated.
+Signs and symptoms of a migraine can start a quite a while before a headache, just before a headache begins, during a headache, and after a headache has abated.
 All migraines aren’t the same and the symptoms may vary from person to person.
-A few typical symptoms of migraine include:
+A few typical symptoms of a migraine include: